-Now that you’re up to speed on the current state of the MCU and what’s coming next, read on below to learn about the specifics of Loki season 2.
-And if you need to catch up with Marvel’s theatrical releases, check out our guide of all the Marvel movies in order or the Marvel movies, ranked.
+Now that you're up to speed on the current state of the MCU and what's coming next, read on below to learn about the specifics of Loki season 2.
+And, if you need to catch up with Marvel's theatrical releases, check out our guide of all the Marvel movies in order or the Marvel movies, ranked list.

 Loki season 2 release date

-The second season of Loki has been teased to release in summer 2023 by Marvel boss Kevin Feige, roughly two years after season 1 arrived and made a splash with critics and fans alike.
+The second season of Loki was originally teased to release in summer 2023 by Marvel boss Kevin Feige, roughly two years after season 1 made a splash with critics and fans alike.
 However, the return of the God of Mischief was finally scheduled for October 5 at 9 p.m.
 ET/6 p.m.
 PT (0100 GMT on Oct.
 6).

 Loki season 2 plot

 Spoilers ahead for Loki season 1 - you have been warned!!!